With the coronavirus COVID-19 emergency continuing to spread around the globe, mail and small parcel operations are impacted worldwide.

 - South America

-Next to each country is the date of the last guidance the U.S. Postal Service has for that country.
+Next to each country is the date of the last guidance the international postal operator has issued which applies to shipments sent via the U.S. Postal Service.
 We will update this post as new information becomes available.

 North America & Caribbean

 Delivery procedure changes remain in effect.
 Items requiring a signature, proof of age or the collection of customs fees will continue to be delivered directly to a post office for pickup by the customer.

 Additionally, Canada Post has restored a 15-day limit for customers to retrieve their parcels.

 The post continues to experience significant disruption to its activities and the force majeure situation previously declared for international mail remains in effect

 Jamaica Post advises that the government has extended the national curfew until Dec.
 31.

 While the curfew is in place, revised working shifts/hours will continue to apply across the entire postal network, impacting on sorting operations, mail delivery and the dispatch of mail vans, as well as the timely provision of EDI messaging updates and responses to online customer inquiries.

 The force majeure situation previously announced continues to apply, with an impact on quality of service for all types of mail, including inbound and outbound letter-post, parcel-post and EMS items.